 the tradable unit under the trading mechanism of the Kyoto Protocol.
 Each unit allows the country to emit one tonne of CO2 equivalent of any of six greenhouse gases covered by the Protocol.

 Market situation in which futures prices are progressively lower in the distant delivery months.
-For instance, if the gold quotation for January is $960.00 per ounce and that for June is $945.00 per ounce, the backwardation for five months against January is $15.00 per ounce.
+For instance, if the gold quotation in January for March is $960.00 per ounce and that for June is $945.00 per ounce, the backwardation for three months against March is $15.00 per ounce.
 (Backwardation is the opposite of contango).

 essentially a country’s bank statement, which shows all transactions with other countries throughout the world.

 a diesel-equivalent, processed fuel made from the esterification (a chemical process that removes glycerine from oil) of both vegetable oils and animal fats.

 fuels derived from biomass or waste feedstocks; includes ethanol and biodiesel.

 a mixture of methane and CO2 produced by bacterial degradation of organic matter and used as a fuel.

 renewable energy from living (or recently living) plants and animals; e.g. wood chippings, crops and manure.
 Plants store energy from the sun while animals get their energy from the plants they eat.

 a process featuring biomass gasification into syngas (using Fischer-Tropsch catalytic synthesis or a methanol-to-gasoline reaction path) followed by synthesis of liquid products (such as diesel, naphtha or gasoline).
 The process is similar to those used in coal-to-liquids or gas-to-liquids.

 a by-product from chemical pulping processes that consists of lignin residue combined with water and the chemicals used for extracting lignin.